How to Install Warzone 2100 on FunOS

 Step 4: Download Campaign Videos (Optional)

-By default, Warzone 2100 does not include the campaign cutscene videos.
-These videos are optional but recommended if you want the full single-player campaign experience.
+By default, the game package does not include the campaign cutscene videos.
+These videos are optional, but they improve the story experience during the single-player campaign.

-First, create the directory where Warzone 2100 expects the video files:
+First, create the directory used to store the video sequence package:

 mkdir -p ~/.local/share/warzone2100

-Next, download one of the following video packages, depending on your preference and available disk space.
+Now choose one of the following video packages depending on your preferred quality level and available storage space.

 wget https://github.com/Warzone2100/wz-sequences/releases/download/v3/high-quality-en-sequences.wz -O ~/.local/share/warzone2100/sequences.wz